|Jeopardy! (2012)||(Jeopardy! Host)|

 He then returned to NBC and hosted another set of shows called Battlestars and Pitfall, transversing between the U.S. and Canada to host each one respectively.
 In 1987, he began his long run on the show he is most notable for, Jeopardy!.
 In 1991, he became the first man to host three American game shows at once with Jeopardy!, Classic Concentration and To Tell The Truth (which he took over for Lynn Swann until its last air date of May 31, 1991).

-As of late he still hosts Jeopardy! and was treated for a mild heart attack at Cedars-Sinai Medical Center in December of 2007.
+Trebek's health issues began in December 2007, when was treated for a mild heart attack at Cedars-Sinai Medical Center.
 He stayed a brief stint in the hospital before returning to work a month later.